 - Nutritional Yeast: A “cheesy”-tasting vegan seasoning sold in most supermarkets.
 Look for Bragg or Bob’s Red Mill brands.
 It lasts forever in the pantry so don’t hesitate to buy it if it’s your first time!

 - Pasta: As much as I recommend seeking out orecchiette (“little ears”) for this dish, any short pasta will work – gemelli, farfalle, shells, etc.

 - Capers: These tiny berries add salt and brininess.
 If you’re a caper-hater, sub with finely chopped olives.

 - Soy-Glazed Crumbled Tempeh

 - Massaman-ish Vegetable Curry

-This pasta with cauliflower and fried breadcrumbs features lemon, white wine, capers, and nutritional yeast.
+This lemony cauliflower pasta with fried breadcrumbs features white wine, capers, and nutritional yeast.
 Light and satisfying, packed with flavor, takes just 35 minutes.

 - ½ large head of cauliflower, cut into small pieces (about 4 cups)

 - 3 tablespoons extra virgin olive oil, divided

 - 3 medium garlic cloves, minced